VatsalNanda/Mini-Projects-in-Python-ML-/README.md

 8) Convert multiple image files to grayscale using multi-threading
 9) Convert multiple videos to grayscale using multi-threading
 10) Download multiple images from google and send the zip file to the desired email-ID
+11) Download multiple videos from youtube and send the zip file to the desired email-ID after creating a mashup.

 More Projects will be added soon ...